Love, Chunibyo & Other Delusions (TV series): Music

 The opening theme for the first season is "Sparkling Daydream" by Zaq, and the ending theme is "Inside Identity" by Black Raison d'être.
 There are also three insert songs: "Hajimari no Tane" (始まりの種) by Zaq in episode eight, "Kimi no Tonari ni" (君のとなりに) by Zaq in episode ten and "Miagete Goran Yoru no Hoshi o" (見上げてごらん夜の星を) by Maaya Uchida in episode ten.
 The single for "Sparkling Daydream" was released on October 24, 2012 and the single for "Inside Identity" on November 21, 2012.
 For the Lite episodes, the opening theme is "Kimi e" (君へ) and the ending theme is "Shikkoku ni Odoru Haōbushi" (漆黒に躍る弧濁覇王節); both are sung by Zaq.

 The second season features two pieces of music: the opening theme is "Voice" by Zaq and the ending theme is "Van!shment Th!s World" by Black Raison d'être.
 The ending theme for the Lite episodes is "Shin'en ni Mau Senritsu Shanikusai" (深淵に舞う戦慄謝肉祭, A Hair-Raising Carnival Dancing in the Abyss) by Zaq.

 International release and distribution

+The English language logo of the series used outside of Japan issued by Sentai Filmworks for its home video releases in North America.

 Crunchyroll has streamed the series in selected regions.
 In North America, Sentai Filmworks has acquired the series for home video and was streamed on the Anime Network before transferring to its nascent Hidive service with an English dub production starring the voices of Margaret McDonald, Leraldo Anzaldua, Brittney Karbowski, Maggie Flecknoe, Emily Neves, and Christina Kelly.
 Sentai Filmworks released the second season on August 25, 2015.
+The films are also licensed by Sentai Filmworks and distributed by Section23 Films in North America.

-In Southeast Asia, it was broadcast through Animax Asia and premiered on June 2, 2014.
+In Southeast Asia, it was aired by Animax Asia and premiered on June 2, 2014.

 The second season was licensed by Animatsu Entertainment in the United Kingdom.
 Madman Anime started streaming the series on January 7, 2014 on Madman's Screening Room in Australia and New Zealand.

 Following the acquisition of Crunchyroll by Sony Pictures Television, the parent company of Funimation in 2021, the series was removed from the service on March 31, 2022.